 Temple of Poseidon

 Church of Panagia Kapnikarea, Church of the Pantanassa, Petraki Monastery.
 You can also visit the Byzantine and Christian Museum.

 Art Collections & Galleries

-When it comes to contemporary art you need to visit Taf The Art Foundation, Deste Foundation Centre For Contemporary Art, Frissiras Museum and many more where private collections are exhibited.
+When it comes to contemporary art, you need to visit the “Taf The Art Foundation,” “Deste Foundation Centre For Contemporary Art,” “Frissiras Museum” and many more where private collections are exhibited.

 Lycabettus (via Funicular)

 Mythology claims that The Lycabettus hill was created from a rock goddess Athena dropped there.
 The top of the Lycabettus hill hosts a church and a nice restaurant.

-Syntagma Square and surrounding area
+Syntagma Square and around

-This area is considered by many a central meeting point, yet it is not.
+Many consider this as a central meeting point, yet it is not.
 The things to see here is the Parliament, the small coffee houses around the lower square (yet a bit pricey), and you can access the National Gardens for a nice walk.

-The first time you see to this square is a “gathering of all nations”.
+The first time you see to this square is a “gathering of all nations.”
 Many (really many) people meet here and then move to Psiri, Plaka, Thissio that are close.

 Athenian Street Art